kcinnick/nstv/README.rst

 Features
 --------

-* Search & download episodes of supported shows
+* Search & download NZB files of episodes of supported shows
+* Search tvtv.us for past & future listings of showings.
+* Save search results for shows to PostgreSQL database.

 Credits
 -------